KougatCylinder5/Hive-Havoc/README.md

 ## Report a crash
 1. Get the crash report from `C:/Users/[USERNAME]/AppData/Local/Temp/FCCC/Hive Havoc/Crashes`
 2. Email the file `Player.log` to [hive-havoc-crash@googlegroups.com](mailto:hive-havoc-crash@googlegroups.com) and any information to help us recreate the issue.

+## How To Compile/Build
+1. Open the project in Unity (Version 2022.3.8f1)
+2. Ctrl + Shift + B to open build settings